rust-lang/rfcs/text/0000-sized-hierarchy.md

 For example, slices have an unknown length while compiling and are known as *dynamically-sized types*, their size must be computed at runtime.
-There are also types with a statically known size but only at runtime, and *unsized types* with no size whatsoever.
+There are also types with a runtime constant size (but unknown at compile time), and *unsized types* with no size whatsoever.

 Various parts of Rust depend on knowledge of the size of a type to work, for
 example: